-This code makes use of a custom reporter that can generate JUnit XML reports in two different ways:
+It makes use of a custom reporter that can generate JUnit XML reports in two different ways:

-- 1. mapping each model to a JUnit <testcase> element, which ultimately will be translated to a Test issue in Xray per each model - 2. mapping the whole run to a single JUnit <testcase> element, considering the whole run as successful or not; in this case, it will be lead to a single Test issue in Xray example of a Bash script to import the results
+- 1. mapping each model to a JUnit <testcase> element, which ultimately will be translated to a Test issue in Xray per each model - 2. mapping the whole run to a single JUnit <testcase> element, considering the whole run as successful or not; in this case, it will be lead to a single Test issue in Xray